gpestana/terraform-website/content/source/docs/extend/testing/acceptance-tests/teststep.html.md

 In the above example each `TestCase` invokes a function to retrieve it’s desired configuration, based on a randomized name provided, however an in-line string or constant string would work as well, so long as they contain valid Terraform configuration for the plugin or resource under test.
-This pattern of a basic configuration followed by a second, modified configuration to test update functionality is a common pattern and covered in our [Best Practices][1] section.
+This pattern of first applying and checking a basic configuration, followed by applying a modified configuration with updated or additional checks is a common pattern used to test update functionality.

 ## Check Functions